codeforamerica/brigadesandpoliticalaction/README.md

-# brigadesandpoliticalaction
-Letter to Brigades about the current poltical environment
+# Letter to Brigades about the current poltical environment

 Dear Brigade Leaders,